cocos-creator/docs-3d-deprecated/en/asset/auto-atlas.md

 ## Generating an Atlas

-When inside the editor or previewing the project __Cocos Creator 3D__ is directly using the split **SpriteFrame** assets, only after you build the project with the option **AutoAtlas** enabled, the **Atlas** asset will be generated and be used instead of all split assets.
+When inside the editor or previewing the project __Cocos Creator__ is directly using the split **SpriteFrame** assets, only after you build the project with the option **AutoAtlas** enabled, the **Atlas** asset will be generated and be used instead of all split assets.

 In general, after **Atlas** asset is generated, the **Texture2D** assets and **Image** assets related by the original split assets will be deleted in the package.
 The following two special cases will have special process: